 Why Mud Tires?

-Since the invention of the automobile, people have pushed the boundaries as to what it can do – speeding along at 5 mph soon became 10, 20, 50 and more, equally, it didn’t take long for a curious person to try and find out whether they could drive over a field, or muddy track.
+Since the invention of the automobile, people have pushed the boundaries as to what it can do.
+Speeding along at 5 mph soon became 10, 20, 50 and more.
+Equally, it didn’t take long for a curious person to try and find out whether they could drive over a field or muddy track.

-Fitting a set of ultimate mud tires to your vehicle may not be straightforward – the first thing you need to check is whether you have enough clearance between the tire and the fender.
+Fitting a set of ultimate mud tires to your vehicle may not be straightforward.
+The first thing you need to check is whether you have enough clearance between the tire and the fender.
 Most serious off-road vehicles have space to accommodate bigger tires, but if you have soft-roader, it’s a very real concern.